Dear Parishioners,

 I

-could go on, but I think you get the idea.
+could go on and on, but I think you get the idea.

 What